shannonekj/cluster_computing/Intro_to_Compute.md

 > #!/bin/bash
 >
 > echo Hello World
+>
 > sleep 5m
+>
 > date

-And exit with <kbd>Crtl+Q</kbd>
+Then exit nano with <kbd>Crtl+Q</kbd>

-We can then submit this script to **Slurm** with the `sbatch` command.
+We can submit this script to **Slurm** with the `sbatch` command.

 ```
 sbatch HelloWorld.sh
 ```

 but we receive an error message...

 ```
 sbatch: error: Batch job submission failed: Requested time limit is invalid (missing or exceeds some limit)
 ```

 In order to handle jobs, Slurm needs to know the maximum amount of **walltime** your job will run.
 Walltime can be thought of as the amount of time from the start of your code running to when the last command in your script finishes.
-We can tell Slurm how much time to dedicate to our submitted script by using the `-t` flag.
+We can tell Slurm how much time to allow our submitted script by using the `-t` flag.
 Let's tell Slurm that our job will take no more than 6 minutes (note: the format is `dd-hh-mm-ss`.

 ```
 sbatch -t 00-00:06:00 HelloWorld.sh
 ```

 You will see your job was successfully submitted and will be given an associated Job ID number `Submitted batch job 15219016`

 #### Flags to use when submitting jobs